-Our usual canonical view of Boston history seems to have a canon of white, Puritan & Revolutionary, homegrown stories.
-But really we also grew as a city by being widely connected, by traveling and having commerce around the world, and by the efforts, input, ingenuity, prosperity and suffering of many other nations and peoples.
-This is an effort to document some of that connection.
+Our canonical view of Boston history seems to focus on a few white, Puritan & Revolutionary tales.
+But really we grew as a city by being a port for worldwide trade, by traveling and having commerce around the world, and by the efforts, input, ingenuity, prosperity and suffering of many other nations and peoples.
+This project is an effort to document some of that connection.

-The surface of the pier is actually weathered cement.
+The surface of the piers at Boston Shipyard are actually weathered cement.
 I’d originally thought to paint, but reconsidered.
 Part of the mission of the HarborArts space, and its founder Steve Israel, is to promote awareness of marine ecology.
 The whole area there is a study in the weathering of manmade items in harsh and changeable weather.
 In my mind paint is something that would eventually flake off and become pollution in the water.
 So I turned to dyes and stains- something that would sink into the pier surface and color it, and then gradually become weathered and faded.

 This concept worked well with the idea of tattooing as a sailor’s art form.
 Sailors would get tattoos to commemorate important events in their lives or important ideas.
 That was how the art form started in this country and in England: Sailors learned it from the Pacific Islanders, and from there it spread to the upper classes (quicker than you would think), and throughout our society.

 So the idea of the project became: Creating tattoo designs for the pier, that point out the different places and peoples we have been connected to by sea.

 These various cultures are represented by their art motifs from the period of the last 400 years, the time of our connection.
 Tattoo motifs from some of the peoples who lived, sailed, or landed here, ceramic and fabric motifs from the cultures who sent us wares and ideas over the sea as part of our trade history… with some words of description and compass arrows to show the general direction of their land.